 ISN survivors speak of many occasions when their social workers and or /residential care workers were on strike.
 There is no doubt that these events are strong in their memories as they felt ‘mucked about with’ (Islington Gazette 5.3.82) and ‘angry about being left’ (Islington Gazette 7.10.83).
 The extended absence of social workers and residential workers held up decision-making for children already in unstable, unhappy situations and greatly increased their insecurity and anxiety.
 There was no-one to support them in crises or through case conferences, court hearings and new placements.
 While social workers and council officials blamed each other for the strikes, these most vulnerable children were undoubtedly neglected and left to their own devices with no protection from the child abusers who were so prolific within the children’s homes.

-Some industrial action was ‘action short of a strike’ in this article Ann Goldie a social work manager who in the early 90s spoke out courageously on the BBC news against the abuse networks, was closing the office one morning a week to try and get vacant administrative posts filled.
+Some industrial action was ‘action short of a strike’.
+In implementing an emergency out of hours social work service social workers disagreed with the amount of time they would receive back for covering nights and weekends and so withdrew their overtime hours.
+In the article below, Ann Goldie a social work manager who in the early 90s spoke out courageously on the BBC news against the abuse networks, was closing the office one morning a week to try and get vacant administrative posts filled.
 She was demoted as a result of a disciplinary hearing yet the lack of administrative support for social work was a theme highlighted by an Inquiry in 1989 ‘The Liam Johnson Review’ and later by the ‘Report of the Inquiry into the management of childcare in the London Borough of Islington’ (1995).

 In 1988, because of a shortage of council minute takers, social workers refused to take minutes of child in care reviews and child protection conferences.
 ISN have seen a series of unminuted meetings which have left a survivor with no record of what decisions were made or why over a substantial time period.
 Taking minutes of complex meetings is a specialist administrative task and should not have been left to social workers who were tasked with chairing the meetings.
 Whilst this issue was unresolved it left a big gap in some records.